 Section 7301.
-Definitions.
+Definitions

-In addition to the definitions found in the MHP statutory scheme and the UMRs, the definitions in Appendix A - Defined Terms shall apply to these guidelines.
+In addition to the definitions found in Chapter 2 (commencing with Section 50050) of Part 1 of Division 31 of the HSC Section 50675.2, and in the UMR, the definitions in the Definition Appendix shall apply to these guidelines.

-In the event of a conflict, the definitions in Appendix A - Defined Terms shall prevail for the purposes of these guidelines and application to the Designated Programs.
-The defined terms will be capitalized throughout the guideline text.
+In the event of a conflict, the definitions in the Definition Appendix shall prevail for the purposes of these guidelines and application to the Designated Programs.
+The defined terms will be capitalized as they appear in the guideline text.
 References to sections herein refer to sections of these guidelines unless otherwise noted.